Turn Casual Visitors into Customers with a WordPress Slide-in Signup Form

 I would advise that you consider doing the same: use a slide-in form to promote a specific signup incentive that you do not have available elsewhere on the site.

 It is likely to be an incentive that persuades people to sign up to your blog.
 Simply telling them that they’ll get updates is rarely enough these days.
-When it comes to creating an incentive, I highly recommend that you listen to Episode 78 of the Smart Passive Income Podcast, which offers some truly invaluable advice on how to create persuasive and enticing headlines and incentives.
+When it comes to creating an incentive, I highly recommend that you listen to Episode 78 of the Smart Passive Income Podcast, which offers some truly valuable advice on how to create persuasive and enticing headlines and incentives.

 And I know I’ve already mentioned this twice already, but it bears repeating as many times as possible: always be testing.
 You may have your own opinion on what you think is the most effective headline, but the only way to be sure is to split test headlines against each other to see which one emerges victorious.